SpenceKonde/DxCore/megaavr/extras/Ref_Functions.md

 forward by that much to compensate.
 That's what *I* wanted it for.

 ### `_switchInternalToF_CPU()`
-Call this if you are running from the internal clock, but it is not at F_CPU - likely when overriding OnClockTimeout().
-OnClockFailure() is generally useless.
+Call this if you are running from the internal clock, but it is not at F_CPU - likely when overriding `onClockTimeout()`  `onClockFailure()` is generally useless.

 ## PWM control
 See (https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Timers.md)